 Map for Chapter I: This map by the author is in the print edition of the book and shows Crete and surrounding islands with a focus on places that with important during the Cretan War.

-Map for Chapter I: This map by the author is in the print edition of the book and shows the Dardanelles and the Bosporus that were important.
+Map for Chapter I: This map by the author is in the print edition of the book and shows the Dardanelles and the Bosporus, including the areas mentioned in the chapter.

 This is the Tughra of Sultan Ibrahim I. Tughras are calligraphic signatures and appeared on important documents.
 Photograph by the author, Museum of Turkish and Islamic Arts, Istanbul, June 2012.